-The League of Women Voters was founded in 1920 soon after women won the right to vote.
+The League of Women Voters was founded on February 14, 1920 -- six months before women won the right to vote.
 Our purpose was to educate women for citizenship and to study the public issues of the day.
-More than 90 years later, we've widened our reach to welcome all citizens--both men and women--to our membership.
+More than 100 years later, we've widened our reach to welcome all citizens--both men and women--to our membership.
 We are nonpartisan; we don't support or oppose candidates or political parties.
 Our aim is to ensure that citizens are informed and prepared to answer questions of local, regional and national concern through candidate debates, issue forums, community dialogues, voter guides, on-line discussions and more.

 The League of Women Voters of Buffalo Niagara (LWVBN) is a local branch of:

 To inquire about these services or to volunteer assistance, please contact the League office: 716.884.3550 - firstname.lastname@example.org.
 The League suggests a moderate contribution for most services.

 - Moderators and timekeepers for municipal and school board candidate meetings and debates

 - Election monitors for elections such as student trustees and public housing representatives